virtser/octopress/source/about/index.markdown

 footer: true
 ---

-I work in [eToro](http://etoro.com) as Infrastructure manaer, managing number of R&D teams (web developer at my past).
+I work in [eToro](http://etoro.com) as Infrastructure manager, managing number of R&D teams (web developer at my past).
 We are building the social investment network called [Openbook](http://openbook.etoro.com) which supposed to help people invest their money smartly.
 Working there is challenging, eToro is developing, we need to think scale.

 I'm an enthusiast photographer.
 I have started my photography hobby about 10 years ago.
 I shoot mostly landscape and street photography.
 You can find my photos at [500px](http://500px.com/virtser) or on my [flickr](http://www.flickr.com/photos/poison-dv/) page.